GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

 ### Operators

-**CUJ 1**: Act as a bridge between the Platform admins and the ML Engineers by providing and maintaining softwares needed by the ML engineers so they can focus on their job.
+**CUJ 1**: Act as a bridge between the Platform admins and the ML Engineers by providing and maintaining software needed by the ML engineers so they can focus on their job.

 **CUJ 2**: Deploying the models. **[TBD]**